bcdev/senbox-osgi-sandbox/README.md

 accessible in CLI mode.
 In CLI mode, we are restricted to Java SPI which requires a non-configurable SPI implementation in Java.

+    Result: no results so far.

 *UC-4*: Find out how OSGi can help implementing the _Toolbox Concept_, which is set of modules within a host application.

+    Result: Excellent support using the _Package Deployment Admin_ of the compendium specs.
+See code in `teo-gui-obr` module.

 *UC-5*: Find out how OSGi can help implementing the _Stand-Alone Tools Adapter_, which is an an environment for the integration external executables in the a host application.

+    Result: Probably good support using the _Application Admin_ of the compendium specs.
+See code in `teo-gui-apps` module.

 Project Structure
 =================

 _Teo_ is composed of multiple sub projects which mainly generate OSGi bundles.

-* `teo-cli` - The launcher.
-It is only a bundle so that we can update it.
+* `teo-launcher` - Teo's launcher.
+It is a bundle so that we can update it.
 * `teo-appadmin` - A bundle that registers an OSGi Application Admin service implementation.
 * `teo-core` - Represents Teo's core library and core API
 * `teo-gui` - Represents Teo's (empty) desktop GUI application and GUI API.
 Registers the 'gui' service.